HelmerDenDekker/HelmerDenDekker.github.io/docs/resources/maui/meeting.md

 Except, when I tried unit testing.
 This was a total disaster.
 So I had to refactor my code, and move all the helpers into a separate project (library).
 The tests are running smooth AND MAUI as well.
 So.

-I am a bign fan now.
+I am a big fan now.

 ### Try-sies